rhinobase/raftyui/apps/docs/app/(docs)/docs/components/kbd/page.md

 ---
 title: Keyboard Key
+nextjs:
+  metadata:
-pageTitle: Keyboard Key - Rafty UI
+    title: Keyboard Key
     description: The keyboard key component exists to show which key or combination of keys performs a given action.
 ---

 The keyboard key component exists to show which key or combination of keys performs a given action.